Dojo Foundation Projects

 DWR provides Dojo integration for many versions of Dojo, including DWR's recent addition of AMD support.

 Zend Framework 2.0 integrates with Dojo through a the DojoModule project and currently supports Dojo version 1.7.

-Zend Framework 1.x includes Dojo version 1.5 and various helper libraries to support out-of-the-box rich internet application development.
+Zend Framework 1.x includes Dojo version 1.5 or newer and various helper libraries to support out-of-the-box rich internet application development.
 Integration points include:

 - JSON-RPC support